aartisab/Custom-Kitchen/TESTING.md

 - Clicking "Generate" when not on a valid page (error handling).
 - Switching between "Diet" and "Fusion" modes and seeing different prompt generation behavior.
 - Inputting custom params (e.g., "vegan", "Korean") and verifying they appear in the output prompt.
+- Changing language and ensuring an added on for translation at the top of the prompt.
 - Clicking "Copy to Clipboard" after generating a prompt and verifying that it does get copied to clipboard.
 - After generating prompt, check to see that it is added to the history
 - Click "Clear history" and make sure it does so